With 300+ five-star reviews, our reputation speaks for itself. Book an appointment today and see what separates us from the competition

-Home inspection in Maryland reassures you that the home you are intending to purchase is what you expected it to be.
+A home inspection reassures you that the home you are intending to purchase is what you expected it to be whether your home inspection is in Towson or Baltimore.
 While a home inspection is fun, it is also exhausting as you go from one point of the home to another.

 You and your real estate agent should both be present with the inspectors during the inspections.
 Don’t be surprised to have the presence also of the seller’s agent in the home for sale too.
 Make sure that you are free on the day of the inspections as it could take several hours, which at times could even cover one whole day.